A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: QM/MM Coupling for Crystalline Defects

 \subsection{Variational model for crystalline defects}

-A rigorous framework for modelling the geometric equilibrium of crystalline defects has been developed in~\cite{chen19, Ehrlacher16}.
+A rigorous framework for modelling the geometric equilibration of crystalline defects has been developed in~\cite{chen19, Ehrlacher16}.
 These works formulate the equilibration of a single crystalline defect as a variational problem in a discrete energy space and establish qualitatively sharp far-field decay estimates for the corresponding equilibrium configuration.
-This will provide the analytic foundation of our {\it a posterior} error estimates and corresponding adaptive algorithm.
+This analytical foundation will serve as the basis for our {\it a posteriori} error estimates and the corresponding adaptive algorithm.